Timthreetwelve/DailyDocuments/DailyDocuments/ReadMe.txt

 There are a couple of key things to know about day codes, 1. you don't have to use them and,
 2. if you do, separate multiple day codes with commas.

-When you have finish updating the list, click the Save & Close button.
+When you have finished updating the list, click the Save & Close button.
 There are also options on the File menu to save without closing, save and close and to close without saving.